 I used a couple of wedding announcements in addition to the Christmas cards and on some cards I cut out two hearts if space allowed, which resulted in a total of 40 hearts.
 In some cases, I just had to let some people’s heads get cut off because of the placement on the card.
 I hope my nephew forgives me for only including part of his lower right cheek in his family’s card.

-After they were all cut out, I laid them out in a double row so that I was happy with the arrangement of colors and designs (I wasn’t very picky, but I didn’t want it to be ten non-photos in a row at one end).
-(You can also see how many toys and books were required to keep Ella happy near the end of this project when she got tired of sorting leftover paper from hearts).
+After they were all cut out, I laid them out in a single row so that I was happy with the arrangement of colors and designs (I wasn’t very picky, but I didn’t want it to be ten non-photos in a row at one end) and then alternating with small red paper hearts between the photos.

 Then I taped twine to the back of each heart.
 I did the twine about 3/4 of the way up and also taped them horizontally so that they wouldn’t spin on the twine too much (I originally did it vertically and they were spinning all over the place).
 Also, I left about 6 inches of extra twine on each end.